 HIIT helps you burn calories long after you have left the gym, making it an effective exercise form.
 Below is the list of a few HIIT exercises you can do.
 However, if you want to know our top 15 picks, click here.

 (i) Rope Jumping

 Rope jumping is like running, at least when it comes to giving you a high and helping you meditate as you exercise.
-You will burn anywhere between 750-1047 calories per hour, or let’s say, per 90-120 minutes (with the breaks in between).
+It is an aerobic exercise in which you will burn anywhere between 750-1047 calories per hour or 90-120 minutes (with the breaks in between).
 Make sure you are doing high-intensity rope jumps.